 Eileen has long and healthy roots on our community.
 Her family homesteaded in the Nehalem and Tillamook areas over a hundred years ago.
 As a young child she stayed with her grandparents in Nehalem each summer through high school.

 David cites a love for local history as a force in his involvement with NVHS.
 He is the Executive Director at the north County Recreation District.
 An accomplished musician, David has also played with a variety of blues, rock, and acoustic groups.

 Steven is working diligently to bring the archives into a modern, accessible format, a daunting task given the number of individual pieces are in the collection.

 Tom has been an avid supporter of the Nehalem Valley Historical Society for over 12 years and majored in History and Anthropology in College .
 Upon retiring from a career in the building materials industry in Portland, he moved to Manzanita to pursue his interest in local history .

 Dave is the newest member of the board.
 His family was in Nehalem over a hundred years ago and he can trace his interest in the region from stories his grandparents told about that time.
-In addition to his NVHS duties, he has also served on the Wheeler City Council for the past 12 years, although he is perhaps better known for his steamboat, the Captain Bell.
+He recently stepped down from his seat on the Wheeler City Council which he held for 13 years.
+He is perhaps best known in the community for his steamboat, the Captain Bell.